cevo-public/POUMM-GWAS/README.md

 * ```Rscript scripts/R/root_tree.R``` roots the phylogeny with type "A" sequences as the outgroup, then removes the outgroup.

-### Fit the POUMM
+### Fit the POUMM, apply phylogenetic correction to spVL trait
-* Fit the POUMM to the phylogeny and calculated spVL values, generating maximum-likelihood parameter estimates
+* ```fit_poumm.R``` fits the POUMM to the phylogeny and calculated spVL values, generating maximum-likelihood parameter estimates.

-[comment]: <> (* fit_poumm.R: Fit the POUMM to the phylogeny and spVL trait values.)

-### Apply phylogenetic correction to spVL trait
-* Generate alternate GWAS endpoint using POUMM estimates and spVL trait values.
+* ```correct_trait.R``` generates estimates for individual-specific viral, environmental parts of trait using POUMM parameters and trait values.
+* ```make_gwas_phenotypes_file.R``` generates a phenotype file for GWAS with raw and estaimated environmental-only trait values.

 ### Prepare human genotype data
 * `scripts/R/filter_gwas_individuals.R` generates a list of SHCS individuals of European descent carrying subtype B HIV.
-The output is `output/gwas_individuals_to_keep.csv`.
 * Filter the host genotype files based on individuals to keep, variant thresholds.
 ```
 docker build -t prep-gwas-files -f Dockerfile-prep-gwas-files .